spacekitcat/isometric-sdl-demo/README.md

 ## Assets

-The boat sprite sheet is created with Blender 2.9 with [this](https://github.com/chrishayesmu/Blender-Spritesheet-Renderer) plugin for rendering 3D models as 2D sprite sheets.
+The sprite sheets are created with Blender 2.9 with [this](https://github.com/chrishayesmu/Blender-Spritesheet-Renderer) plugin for rendering 3D models as 2D sprite sheets.

 The camera positioning has to be just right for the sprite sheet to project with correct isometric proportions.
 The Blender project files are included (along with my base template) with all the correct camera angles.